kissthink/php-simple-auth/README.md

 That's all!
 The library will take care of the redirects required and verifying the username/password provided by the user.

+# API
+The API has also the `logout()` method to log the user out of the application.
+In addition it is possible to force authentication, i.e.: force the user to type their username and password again.
+This can be done by calling the method `forceAuthn(TRUE)` on the `SimpleAuth` object.

 # License
 Licensed under the Apache License, Version 2.0;